Face perception: Mirror test

-Though this method is regarded as one of the more effective techniques when it comes to measuring self-awareness, it certainly not perfect.
+Though this method is regarded as one of the more effective techniques when it comes to measuring self-awareness, it is certainly not perfect.
 There are many factors at play that could have an effect on the outcome.
 For example, if an animal is biologically blind, like a mole, we can not assume that they inherently lack self awareness.
-It can only be assumed that visual self-recognition, is possibly one of many ways for a living being to be considered as cognitively "self aware."
+It can only be assumed that visual self-recognition, is possibly one of many ways for a living being to be considered as cognitively "self aware".